 Reception-Perception-Action: how dance training taught me to live

-Ever since Judson Church, contemporary dance has accepted the idea that everything can be dance.
+Ever since Judson Dance Theater, Western concert dance has accepted the idea that everything can be dance.
 Walking, running, sitting, eating, sweeping a floor—all movement is acceptable material for choreography and can be presented as dance in a performance.
 Can we also accept the reverse, that dance is everything?
-What happens when we invert the lesson brought to Western art through John Cage that attention makes composition, and strive to live lives that aim for and accept a choreographed way of being in the world; not falsely, but in an intentional manner, according to the kind of application of values that we employ in the studio?
+What happens when we invert the lesson that attention makes composition, and strive to live lives that aim for and accept a choreographed way of being in the world; not falsely, but in an intentional manner, according to the kind of application of values that we employ in the studio?
 To borrow Joan Retallack’s word, the “poethics” at work in art making may be seen as a life practice; and dance has particular potential to lay a template for a poethical existence because it is embodied, because it involves complete, regular practice of intentional integration of mind and body.

 Peggy Gould said: "what we do in our training is what we are training ourselves to do."

 I think often of an exercise we did in one of my first college dance classes (with Ed Groff, in 1991) that I have done probably hundreds of times since--a standard post-modern dance warm up.
 In this exercise, dancers begin by walking around the studio, winding through the space, maintaining an awareness of the others in the space with them, mindful not to crash into others as they walk, and making eye contact as they pass.
 Eventually the walking incorporates changes of direction and picks-up speed, as dancers continue to be aware of the whole group moving.
 A dancer in this exercise becomes adept at finding a balance between moving in a way that is controlled and allowing for sudden shifts brought about by proximity to others and the need to react quickly to the choices made by other dancers.
-It's an exercise that requires dancers to think of themselves as individuals active within a group of other individuals.
+It's an exercise that requires dancers to think of themselves as individuals actively and intimately connected to a group.
 Every choice made by an individual has an effect.
-The whole group can shift based on a small shift by one individual.
+The whole group can shift based on a small shift by one person.
 A two-person "crash" can halt everyone in the studio for a brief moment, before the exercise continues.
 The setup for the exercise includes the opportunity to direct what happens in this moment of interruption—we can keep moving, or stop to see that everyone’s OK before moving again, or we can even pause here to connect with someone nearby before continuing.
 We can react to an unexpected or difficult interaction with anxiety, anger, curiosity, tenderness.

 Karinne Keithley Syers said: practice acting as a stranger.
 Use a situation as an "occasion of unsettling habit: the loss of one orientation and the finding of another.”